By Juegostudio | Game Development | September 24th, 2020

 In recent years, these numbers have swelled-up considerably with The Grand Theft Auto V estimated to be developed for $291 million* (inflation adjusted) and Call of Duty: Modern Warfare 2 for $298 million* (inflation adjusted).

-Factoring in individual costs for stages like game design, art design, graphics, programming, audio, testing, quality assurance, marketing etc., can help you reach a good-enough approximation.
+Factoring in individual costs for stages like game design, art design, graphics, programming, audio, testing, quality assurance, marketing, etc can help you reach a good-enough approximation.
 Frequently, a rough cost of development for AAA games lies somewhere between $60-80 million as per most game developers.
-Again, this starts varying as and when you tinker with the aspects like special features to be added, shrinking deadlines, platform of choice, graphics quality etc. The size of the teams, expertise, the geographical location,the reputation involved, etc. also impact the game’s development cost.
+Again, this starts varying as and when you tinker with the aspects like special features to be added, shrinking deadlines, a platform of choice, graphics quality, etc. The size of the teams, expertise, geographical location, the reputation involved, etc. also impact the game’s development cost.

 Neither there is a limit to the budget of AAA games, nor a true average costing.

 With experts being hired for pulling out the best in every nook and corner of the game, AAA game development cost shoots up easily.
 Specialists and masters of the field are called upon to render the best of the best money can buy, to bring a massive undertaking into reality.